10 steps to buying your first home

 Step 10: Celebrate!

 Don’t forget to celebrate your new purchase.
-Buying your first home is a great milestone achievement, and you’ve worked hard to find a place to call your own.
-It will most likely be one of your largest and most important purchases in your lifetime!
+Buying your first home in Winnipeg is a great milestone achievement, and you’ve worked hard to find a place to call your own.
+It will most likely be one of the largest and most important purchases of your life!

-Yes, there are multiple steps and costs that go into making it happen, but when you take that first step in the front door, you’ll know it was all worth it.
+Yes, there are multiple steps and costs that go into buying a house, but when you take that first step in the front door, you’ll know it was all worth it.

 Navigating the finances of first-time home buying can be tricky.
 Your ACU mortgage advisor in Winnipeg and Manitoba can help you to work out how much you can afford to borrow and ensure your home buying adventure is smooth sailing.
 Call or email us today to set up an appointment.